Dima-369/PDF-to-PNG-via-Rust/README.md

 On an M1 Macbook, this takes about 700 ms to convert a 5 MB PDF file with 12 pages - but note, this is just a number; this highly depends on PDF and hardware spec.
 Tested on macOS 14.0.

 Download the `libpdfium.dylib` file from https://github.com/bblanchon/pdfium-binaries and add it next to the compiled `pdf2png` binary or specify `--library-directory`.
+For the M1/M2 MacBooks, download `pdfium-mac-arm64.tgz`.

 # Compile